Dr Simon Worrall

 - Does ethanol alter hepatic gene expression to cause liver damage?

-- Is protein modification by ethanol metabolites involved in the aetiology of alcoholic liver disease?
+- Is protein modification by ethanol metabolites involved in the aetiology of alcoholic tissue injury?